microchipgnu/aim/start-here/examples/wordware/tutorial/thinking/just-answer.md

 4. The flowers cost $9, the clay pot costs $20 more than the flower, and the bag of soil costs $2 less than the flower.
 How much does it cost to plant the flowers?

-5. Of the 90 people on William’s bus, 3/5 were Dutch.
+5. Of the 90 people on William's bus, 3/5 were Dutch.
 Of the 1/2 of the Dutch who were also American, 1/3 got window seats.
-What’s the number of Dutch Americans who sat at the windows?
+What's the number of Dutch Americans who sat at the windows?

 **Correct answers**